codeplaysoftware/syclacademy/README.md

 -DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icpx

 This SYCL Academy CMake configuration uses the Intel oneAPI IntelSYCL CMake module package to assist it in its configuration.
-To command line arguments must be used to initiate this configuration correctly.
+These command line arguments must be used to initiate this configuration correctly.

 #### Additional cmake arguments for hipSYCL